-Distracted Driving Accident Attorneys in Kingston
+Kingston Distracted Driving Accident Attorneys

-Victims of Distracted Driving Need Experienced Accident Lawyers
+Victims of Distracted Driving Need Experienced Accident Lawyers in the Hudson Valley

 Car accidents are the number one cause of injury and death for New Yorkers.
 This is a terrible statistic, especially given the fact that most accidents are avoidable and are due to driver error or distraction.
 Distracted driving is defined as performing some other activity while driving, which affects the driver’s ability to concentrate on the road.
 Distracted driving is illegal in New York, and if you have been injured as a result of someone else’s failure to keep their eyes on the road, then you may be entitled to compensation!